 This document was created in response to an overwhelming demand for resources on paid family caregiving.
 State laws, policies, and regulations vary greatly across the country.
 The information provided here reflects paid family caregiving options that are currently available or under consideration.

-This issue brief reviews the importance of continuity of coverage for all children as the COVID-19 public health emergency comes to an end, and highlights state opportunities to improve eligibility and enrollment policies and procedures.
+This issue brief reviews the importance of continuity of coverage for all children now that the COVID-19 public health emergency has ended, and highlights state opportunities to improve eligibility and enrollment policies and procedures.

-The unwinding of the COVID-19 public health emergency will require states to redetermine eligibility for millions of children and families.
+The unwinding of the COVID-19 public health emergency means states must redetermine eligibility for millions of children and families.
 Partnering with community-based organizations, family-led organizations, and individuals with lived experience to engage their communities can help support efforts to ensure continuity of coverage.
 This issue brief provides recommendations for states work with these organizations to mitigate coverage loss.

-This issue brief provides an overview of the telehealth response to COVID-19, outlines temporary state policy flexibilities that improved access to pediatric telehealth services, and highlights opportunities for permanent state policy expansions to maintain access to pediatric telehealth services within Medicaid after the COVID-19 public health emergency ends.
+This issue brief provides an overview of the telehealth response to COVID-19, outlines temporary state policy flexibilities that improved access to pediatric telehealth services, and highlights opportunities for permanent state policy expansions to maintain access to pediatric telehealth services within Medicaid now that the COVID-19 public health emergency has ended.